vrdelpino/quantum-studio/README.md

 Jupyter Notebook root folder is mapped to the data folder provided within the same location of the image.

-All notebooks created within the image will be available in the data folder.
+All notebooks created within the image will be available in the examples folder.
 All examples shipped with the image will be provided within this folder.

 ## 2. How to build the environment